open-ug/conveyor/docs/docs/tutorial/connecting-a-driver.md

 # Connecting a Driver

-[Drivers](/docs/concepts/drivers) in Conveyor CI are the components that actually execute the CI/CD process.
+[Drivers](/docs/concepts/drivers) in Conveyor CI are the components that actually execute the workflows.
 So once you have the Conveyor CI engine up and running, you have to connect a driver to it.

 If you are building a Driver with the official SDKs, The Driver will connect to the Conveyor CI engine automatically.
 In this tutorial we use an example driver that runs commands inside a Docker Container.
 The drivers code base can be found in the [open-ug/simple-runner](https://github.com/open-ug/simple-runner) repository on Github.